Explore health content from A to Z.

 I need information about...

 If you have diabetes, you are two to four times more likely to have heart disease than someone without diabetes.
-This is because most people with diabetes also have the main risk factors for heart disease.
+This higher risk is due to diabetes, but it is also due to other risk factors for heart disease that occur in people with diabetes.
 But there’s good news.
 You can help control your health risks by making some changes in your life.
+You can take steps to reduce your risk of heart disease by half--similar to the risk in people who don't have diabetes.

 Three major risk factors for heart disease are high blood sugar, high blood pressure, and high levels of lipids.
 By keeping risk factors under control, you can help keep your heart and arteries healthy.
 This may reduce your chances of a heart attack.